 Known for his emphasis on fresh, seasonal ingredients, Oliver wasn’t sure how he’d translate that concept to a cruise line, though the TV star isn’t one to shy away from a challenge.
 “Our menus evolve and change with the seasons, but here, you’re floating through different seasons, so we had to get clever with it.
 We had to figure out the logistics of getting the ingredients we wanted to use while still meeting our high standards.
 But this is a whole new way to express what we do.”

-The menu for Jamie’s Italian on Quantum features some of the chef’s greatest hits — his rustic signature dishes, such as the antipasti planks (piled high with salami, mortadella, and mozzarella) and classic pastas with a twist (think crab spaghettini and garlicky prawn linguini).
+The menu for Jamie’s Italian features some of the chef’s greatest hits—his rustic signature dishes, such as the antipasti planks (piled high with salami, mortadella, and mozzarella) and classic pastas with a twist (think crab spaghettini and garlicky prawn linguini).

 His time onboard took Oliver back to vacations he took as a boy.
 “My parents were restauranteurs, and when you own your own business, you don’t have many holidays,” he remembers.
 “Mom and Dad worked really hard all year, then took two weeks off to take us on a cruise.”
 The family typically boarded a Royal Caribbean ship in Miami before disembarking for the islands.
 “I saw so many incredible places and got to try all this different food at the same time.”